vishalbhardwaj26/hw-rest-express-nodejs/readme.md

 * Plug it with local mongo db server.
 * how to use mongoose to define document schema and used it as model
 * how to use router route related apis in separate files.
-* ow to use Middle-ware to remove redundancy in each call for same urls (get,put,post,[atch,delete)
+* how to use Middle-ware to remove redundancy in each call for same urls (get,put,post,[atch,delete)
-* How to use controllers to further separate out/segregation for tesing
+* how to use controllers to further separate out/segregation for tesing
-* How to use gulpfile to define few commands
+* how to use gulpfile to define few commands
-* How to use nodemon to run server in watch mode
+* how to use nodemon to run server in watch mode
 * used unit testing/mocking framework (mocha, sinon)
 * how to use end to end integration testing
 * how to run tests using gulp